 the femoral, when and how they’ll remove my jeans.
 Shiver uncontrollably.

-The events in this poem took place more than eight years ago.
+The events in this poem took place nine years ago.
 A lifetime ago.